-I noticed a SSI Web Data Cleaner utility in the Downloads section of this website.
+I noticed a Data Cleaner utility in the Downloads > Tools and Scripts section of this website.
 How do I use this utility?

-In previous versions of SSI Web you would use this Data Cleaner utility to keep or delete data from your survey.
-Rather than using the built-in filters capability of SSI Web, some people prefer to look at the data in a spreadsheet, sorting by different criteria, to check for speeders or straight-liners or other obviously bad responses.
+In previous versions of Lighthouse Studio (formerly known as SSI Web) you would use this Data Cleaner utility to keep or delete data from your survey.
+Rather than using the built-in filters capability of Lighthouse Studio, some people prefer to look at the data in a spreadsheet, sorting by different criteria, to check for speeders or straight-liners or other obviously bad responses.
 As they look at the data in a spreadsheet, they create a list of the respondents data they want to keep, usually the respondent numbers.
 This is saved as a "filter file" CSV which is used by the data cleaner to filter out unwanted data.

 - Go to your online Admin module.
 Download the data by clicking on the Download link under Data Management.
 This will allow you to save the "studyname_data.csv" file to your computer.
 Place this .csv file into your study folder.

 - Open up this "studyname_data.csv" in Excel to evaluate the data for cleaning.